-According to research, a third of people living with pain, such as neck and back pain, admit to having reduced movement and mobility (32.6%) which has significant impact on their quality of life, with one in ten admitting they can't play with their children (11.5%) and it impacts their intimate relationships (11.8%).
+According to research commissioned by the ACA, a third of people living with pain (such as neck and back pain), admitted to having reduced movement and mobility (32.6%) which has significantly impacted their quality of life.
+For instance, one in ten (11.5%), admitted to no longer being able to play with their children and 11.8% of candidates, also said this 'reduced mobility' impacted their ability to have intimate relationships (11.8%).

-But mobility issues can go much further than spinal pain and can often indicate an array of significantly more serious health issues.
-Research shows that those with a sedentary lifestyle and posture related pain double their risk of cardiovascular diseases, diabetes, and obesity, and increase the risks of colon cancer, high blood pressure, osteoporosis, lipid disorders, depression and anxiety.2
+However, mobility issues can go much further than just highlighting spinal pain and can often indicate an array of significantly more serious health issues.
+For instance, research shows that those with a sedentary lifestyle and posture related pain, double their risk of being exposed to cardiovascular diseases, diabetes, obesity; as well as an increase their risk of colon cancer, high blood pressure, osteoporosis, lipid disorders, depression and anxiety.2

-"Mobility month is the perfect time to give yourself a movement assessment, identify if your body is not as mobile as it could be and seek the guidance of professionals if needed."
+"Mobility Month is the perfect time to give yourself a movement assessment, identify if your body is not as mobile as it could be, and seek the guidance of professionals if needed."

-To help Australians assess their mobility, and most importantly safeguard their risk of serious health implications, the ACA have developed four simple tests to try at home.
+To help Australians assess their mobility, and safeguard their risk of serious health implications, the ACA have developed some simple tests to try at home.